3 reasons why Xero (ASX:XRO) still has significant upside right now

 OK, so how much will it grow?

-So far as specific guidance is concerned, it only gave these 3 points:
+So far as specific guidance is concerned, it has only given these points:

-• Rule of 40.
-This states that if an SaaS company’s revenue growth rate is added to its profit margin, the combined value should exceed 40%.
+- Abiding by Rule of 40.
+This states that if a SaaS company’s revenue growth rate is added to its profit margin, the combined value should exceed 40%.
+This was achieved in FY24.

 Still lots of upside